-Trump says the U.S. took out a 'big facility' in Venezuela amid strikes on alleged drug boats
+Trump says U.S. took out a 'big facility' as part of strikes on alleged drug boats near Venezuela

-The president did not provide details about the apparent strike, which NBC News has not independently confirmed.
+The president didn't provide details about the apparent strike, which NBC News hasn't independently confirmed.
+The U.S. announced another lethal strike on a vessel Monday.

 Image: US-UKRAINE-TRUMP-ZELENSKY-WAR

-President Donald Trump said in an interview on WABC radio that the U.S. "knocked out" a facility involved in the production of illicit drugs in Venezuela.Jim Watson / AFP via Getty Images
+President Donald Trump said in an interview on WABC radio that the U.S. "knocked out" a facility involved in producing illicit drugs in Venezuela.Jim Watson / AFP via Getty Images

-WASHINGTON — President Donald Trump said in an interview with WABC radio in New York that the U.S. had “knocked out” a Venezuelan facility, a move that would be a major escalation in U.S. military strikes to counter alleged drug-trafficking by the South American country.
+WASHINGTON — President Donald Trump said in an interview with WABC radio in New York that the U.S. had “knocked out” a facility tied to Venezuela, a move that would be a major escalation in U.S. military strikes to counter alleged drug-trafficking by the South American country.

 The apparent attack follows months of U.S. military pressure, including dozens of strikes on boats in international waters.
 The White House has claimed that the boats carried drugs, though officials have not provided evidence.